Our Team

 Finance and AccountingHelen is a finance and accounting specialist with many years of experience in public practice and commerce.

-As a Chartered Accountant, Helen brings to Palliative Care WA extensive knowledge and skills in all aspects of cash flow management, payroll, Business Activity Statements, annual and event budgeting, grant acquittals and the preparation of monthly and annual financial reports.
+As a Chartered Accountant, Helen brings to Palliative Care WA extensive knowledge and skills in all aspects of cash flow management, payroll, business activity statements, annual and event budgeting, grant acquittals and the preparation of monthly and annual financial reports.

 Liz Rehfeldt